redmond2742/SmallOrganizationWebsite/README.md

 ![github login gif](assets/demo/01.Fork.gif)

 ### 2. Modify template as necessary
-Modify the readme file to match your new website.
+Modify the README file to match your new website.
 Delete the demo website items.
-The \_config.yml and \_data folder is where most edits can take place to change the content on the website.
+Possible edits include:
+- \_config.yml
+- Everything in the \_data folder
+- assets\images folder for updating relevant images
+- Everything in the pages folder
+- Modify/add events to the \_events folder

 You can make any additional changes to the template code if desired for your specific website.
+For major changes to the code that can improve the template feel free to submit a pull request.
 ![github login gif](assets/demo/02.Edits.gif)

 ### 3. Clone repository to your local computer for additional editing and personalization